duperez/MsSql-data-migration/README.md

 dependencies:

-To run this application, install pyodbc (sql server dependency)
+To run this application, install pyodbc (python dependency for sql server)

 _how to install dependencies_: